ababier/open-kbp/README.md

 ### Final testing phase leaderboard
 This leaderboard contains the final results of this challenge, which is the first controlled and blinded test of KBP method implementations from several institutions.
-Submissions to this leaderboard can still be made on CodaLab, however, since the results are no longer blinded there is no way to ensure the test set was used as intended (i.e ., without any peaking).
+Submissions to this leaderboard can still be made on CodaLab, however, since the results are no longer blinded there is no way to ensure the test set was used as intended (i.e., without any peaking).

  ![](read-me-images/final_leaderboard.png)